 We meet up often, gossip about the important things in life – like where to get the best teh tarik in town – and a couple of hours later, we fight over who is going to cover the bill.
 I can’t remember a time when we haven’t had food and drinks in front of us as we chattered away.

 Mamak stalls are the preferred choice of many a casual gathering.
 These stalls are Malaysian Muslim-Indian easy-going cafes that are light on our pockets with an extensive menu that we know and love well.
 Not to mention, they also happen to be common ground where all races converge.

-You’ll find all races happily hanging out at the Mamak.
-This convergence is also represented in the food they serve too – from Mee Goreng Mamak (Indian fried noodels) to Bee Hoon Goreng (fried rice vermicelli noodles) to mango lassi to nasi lemak (potentially the national food ambassador for Malaysia which requires a whole other lengthy love rant).
+You’ll find all sorts happily hanging out at the Mamak.
+This convergence is also represented in the food they serve too – from Mee Goreng Mamak (Indian fried noodles) to Bee Hoon Goreng (fried rice vermicelli noodles) to mango lassi to nasi lemak (potentially the national food ambassador for Malaysia which requires a whole other lengthy love rant).

 If you’re looking for simple Malaysian food, there really is something for everyone at the Mamak.

 Going back overseas after all to brief visits home, my family found ways to recreate food we missed.
 Seriously, can you imagine being away for a whole year without having access to Mamak classics?
 Being able to cook them up at home was essential!

 Thank god my mother, affectionately known as Aunty Zah, is such an amazing cook!
 She replicated the daging masak hitam berempah and made it even better than the ones we’ve had at the Mamak itself.

 So, if you’re missing food from home or just curious about this classic Mamak dish, check out my mama’s recipe for Black Spiced Beef or daging masak hitam berempah!
 The beef is tender and has that perfect balance of flavours we Malaysians love so much – spicy with a touch of sweet and salty.